Volta Region : HAVE - The School of Joy

 2. Educational/Recreational Activities

-Educational and recreational activities at the base of the children’s path will be carried out in groups to enhance collaboration and mutual support.
+Educational and recreational activities at the base of the childrens’ path will be carried out in groups to enhance collaboration and mutual support.
 The activities will offer opportunities for:

-• create communication and socialization opportunities
+• creating communication and socialization opportunities

 3. Activities with the Minors